 Windows Update 80072ee2 error Solution 3.
 Check Proxy and Firewall Settings

 Check if you are using a proxy server.
-If you do, double-check the settings in the Internet Explorer and make sure that the proxy does not require a username or password to connect.
+If you do, double-check the settings in Internet Explorer and make sure the proxy does not require a username or password to connect.
 If it does, the easiest way is to disable the proxy server for the period of checking, downloading, and applying Windows Updates.
 You can also apply a workaround by setting your firewall to allow the connection to the Windows Update directly without using the proxy.

-If you are connecting to the Internet through a firewall, make sure that the following websites addresses are allowed in its settings:
+If you are connecting to the Internet through a firewall, make sure the following websites addresses are allowed in its settings:

 - HTTP: //*.update.microsoft.com